data-apis/scipy-2023-presentation/paper/paper.rst

 this and similar cases, adoption requires conforming to the standardized conventions.

-**Functional APIs:** *(lines 14-15)* NumPy supports several array object methods having no equivalent in the array API standard.
-To ensure portability, we refactored use of non-standardized methods in terms of standardized functional APIs.
+**Functions:** *(lines 14-15)* NumPy supports several array object methods having no equivalent in the array API standard.
+To ensure portability, we refactored use of non-standardized methods in terms of standardized function-based APIs.

 **Scalars:** *(lines 18-22)* NumPy often supports non-array input arguments, such